First ventilators from new UK production run due this weekend

 “A working prototype of the Sagentia Ventilator has been produced and 20 trial units are currently in the process of being manufactured,” it said in a statement.

-Reporting by Costas Pitas and Elizabeth Howcroft; writing by Costas Pitas; editing by Estelle Shirbon
+Reporting by Costas Pitas, Elizabeth Howcroft and William James; writing by Costas Pitas; editing by Estelle Shirbon and Stephen Addison